sumayxahmed/Netflix-Movies-and-TV-Shows-/README.md

 ### Executive Leadership
 - **As a Chief Content Officer**, I want to understand global content acquisition trends so that I can make strategic decisions about budget allocation and content investment priorities.
 - **As a Regional Director**, I want to see content distribution by country so that I can identify market gaps and expansion opportunities in underrepresented regions.
-- **As a VP of Strategy**, I want to analyze content type trends (Movies vs TV Shows) so that I can align our content portfolio with viewer preferences and industry shifts.
+- **As a VP of Strategy**, I want to analyse content type trends (Movies vs TV Shows) so that I can align our content portfolio with viewer preferences and industry shifts.

 ### Content Acquisition Team
 - **As a Content Acquisition Manager**, I want to see the most popular genres so that I can prioritise negotiations with content creators in high-demand categories.